peteroupc/peteroupc.github.io/bernoulli.md

 - is constant on its domain, or
 - is continuous and polynomially bounded on its domain (polynomially bounded means that both _f_(_&lambda;_) and 1&minus;_f_(_&lambda;_) are bounded from below by min(_&lambda;_<sup>_n_</sup>, (1&minus;_&lambda;_)<sup>_n_</sup>) for some integer _n_).

 The following functions illustrate these conditions.
+In the table below, _&#x03F5;_ is a number greater than 0 and less than 1/2.

 | Function _f_(_&lambda;_) | Domain | Can _f_ be a factory function? |
  ---- | ---- | ---- |